Jhaltola -An unexplored offbeat destination

 in the Himalayas, and a spy explorer’s home that time forgot….

 For The Misty Mountains Retreat, Jhaltola, you travel almost 190 kms from Kathgodam (100 kms from almora via Barecheena OR 100 kms from Binsar via gairad bend).
 It is as offbeat as it gets with the nearest neighbour living a kilometer and a half away.
 The roads to reach us are motor-able and we transfer you in our jeep for the last 3 kms of a dirt track after parking your vehicle at our parking.
 You are amply rewarded for the effort though.
-You would see better Himalayan views as the only thing between us and the Himalayas are undulating valleys.
+You would see fabulous Himalayan views as the only thing between us and the Himalayas are undulating valleys.
 Please see picture below for reference.

 The peaks you see are – Hathi Parwat, Gauri Parwat, Nanda Ghunti, Trishul, Mrigthugni, Maiktoli, Panwali Dwar, Nanda Devi east and west, Nanda Khat, Nanda Kot, Nanda Bhanar, Lapsa Dhura, Changuch, Rajrambha, Panchachuli, (Api and Nampha ranges in Nepal are also visible though not seen in this picture).
 The Misty Mountains Retreat is nestled in a 1000 acre estate with 80% forest cover.
 It would suit you if you would like to stay in the middle of nature without compromising on creature comforts, and if you enjoy good home like food.